Juniper/terraform-provider-mist/docs/resources/org_setting.md

 - `pcap` (Attributes) (see [below for nested schema](#nestedatt--pcap))
 - `security` (Attributes) (see [below for nested schema](#nestedatt--security))
 - `switch_mgmt` (Attributes) (see [below for nested schema](#nestedatt--switch_mgmt))
-- `switch_updown_threshold` (Number) enable threshold-based device down delivery for Switch devices only.
+- `switch_updown_threshold` (Number) Enable threshold-based device down delivery for Switch devices only.
 When configured it takes effect for SW devices and `device_updown_threshold` is ignored.
 - `synthetic_test` (Attributes) (see [below for nested schema](#nestedatt--synthetic_test))
-- `ui_idle_timeout` (Number) automatically logout the user when UI session is inactive. `0` means disabled
+- `ui_idle_timeout` (Number) Automatically logout the user when UI session is inactive. `0` means disabled
 - `vpn_options` (Attributes) (see [below for nested schema](#nestedatt--vpn_options))
 - `wan_pma` (Attributes) (see [below for nested schema](#nestedatt--wan_pma))
 - `wired_pma` (Attributes) (see [below for nested schema](#nestedatt--wired_pma))